 How Heavy Are Boxing Gloves?

-Generally, the difference is cushioning for your fist.
-Boxing gloves are measured by weight, using ounces, not size.
+Generally, the difference in boxing glove weight is the cushioning for your fist.
+Boxing glove sizes are actually measured by weight, using ounces, not size.
 The standard boxing glove weights are 12, 14, and 16 ounces.
 The number of ounces refers to the weight of each glove, which indicates how much padding remains between your hand and the opponent (or the punching bag).
 Generally, a lighter boxing glove is more well-suited for practice, while a heavier glove is better for fighting or sparring.

 How Many Ounces Should My Boxing Gloves Be?

 The ideal weight of your boxing gloves depends on your size and on the type of boxing you intend to do.
-Men and women should choose their boxing glove size based on weight class, not gender or sex.
+Men and women should choose their boxing gloves oz based on weight class, not gender or sex.
 Here is some basic sizing information based on boxer weight class: